rezapramudito/Mini-ATM-Application-/README.md

 HOW TO USE THE ATM:
-1. First you need to download:
+1. First you need to download the files which is linked in the repository Those files include:
     - customer.py
     - atm_card.py
     - atm_program.py
-    * which is linked in the repository

 2. And then you just run the program from atm_program.py (this is the main code for the app and contains imported code from customer.py & atm_card.py).